 Live in that.

 Don’t keep your curtains closed against on the new day dawning.
 Throw them open.
-Let the Son in.
+Let God’s sunshine back in.